-Japan is consist of many islands, approximately 6852 islands, including the 4 largest islands namely, Honshu, Hokkaido, Shikoku, and Kyushu.
-If you were given the chance to explore these main islands of the country in a month long vacation do you know which places to go to?
+Japan consists of many islands, approximately 6852 islands, including the 4 largest islands namely, Honshu, Hokkaido, Shikoku, and Kyushu.
+If you were given the chance to explore these main islands of the country on a month-long vacation do you know which places to go to?
 Before you explore these islands, let us give you some highlights on important places to go to and what to expect when you get there.

 The largest island or the mainland of Japan in which Tokyo and other popular cities are located.
 This is the most visited island in Japan.
-This is one of the largest island in the world.
-Mountains, rivers and other active volcanoes including the famous Mount Fuji are located in this island.
+This is one of the largest islands in the world.
+Mountains, rivers and other active volcanoes including the famous Mount Fuji are located on this island.
 Please be aware that earthquakes are very common in this part of Japan though.

-– or Tokyo Metropolis is one of the busiest place in Japan, majority of the population lives on this part.
-It was known as a fishing village of Japan back then.
+– or Tokyo Metropolis is one of the busiest places in Japan, a majority of the population lives on this part.
+It was known as a fishing village in Japan back then.
 Tokyo is famous for having modern-built architectures.
 Here you can see the tallest tower in Japan, the Tokyo Skytree Tower and the famous Tokyo Tower that resembles the Eiffel Tower.
 Tokyo is also famous for having a large number of beautiful gardens and park.

-– Located in Yamanashi Shizouka Prefecture.
+– Located in Yamanashi Shizuoka Prefecture.
 This mountain is famous for having a magnificent cone shape view even within the vicinity of the metropolis.
 This place is believed to be the home of ancestral gods.
-Every year, huge number of mountaineers come here to ascend to the summit, not only to enjoy the beautiful scene but to exercise too.
+Every year, a huge number of mountaineers come here to ascend to the summit, not only to enjoy the beautiful scenery but to exercise too.

 – This place is believed to have been the final resting place of the founder of the Tokugawa shogunate.
 In here you can enjoy exploring the Toshogu Museum, one of the most beautiful historical place in Japan.